moehriegitt/vastringify/README.md

-# Type-Safe Printf For C11
+# Type-Safe Printf For C

 This uses macro magic, compound literals, and _Generic to take printf() to the next level: type-safe printing, printing into compound